michaelaviram/simple-web/README.md

 1. Clean - Cleans the Jenkins workspace.
 2. Checkout - Clones the files from this repository.
-3. Connect to Cluster - Connects to the AKS cluster via az CLI and kubelogin.
+3. Connect to Cluster - Connects to the AKS cluster via "az CLI and kubelogin".
 4. Chart Deploy - Deploys the Chart with Helm Install.
 Skipped if the parameter "Destroy" is selected.
 5. Chart Destroy - Uninstall the Release with Helm Uninstall.
 Skipped if the parameter "Deploy" is selected.

 ### Idempotence
 To keep the pipeline idempotent, the "Connect to Cluster", "Chart Deploy" and "Chart Destroy" stages include checks to skip them in case of prior configuration.